titan-data/titan-server/DEVELOPING.md

     can be run as part of `./gradlew integrationTest`.
 They should be fast and are run as part of each pull request.
   * End to end tests - These tests run against the complete docker container, and hence are able to test the full stack, including ZFS.
-These tests live under `src/endtoendTest` and can be run as part of `./gradlew endtoendTest`.
-These tests may be slow, may depend on external resources (like S3 buckets), but should remain runnable through CI/CD automation during the release process.
+These tests live under `test` and are written in golang.
+These tests may be slow, may depend on external resources like S3 buckets), but should remain runnable through CI/CD automation during the release process.
+End to end tests are not run automatically as part of `check` given how much longer it can take.

+ End to end tests are further divided into a few sub-directories:

+  * `docker` - Runs local workflows using docker.
+Should be runnable on any system that supports titan with ZFS.
+  * `remote` - Runs tests for each of the remotes.
+In addition to having titan server running locally with docker, these tests require additional configuration, with `S3_LOCATION` set in the environment to a S3 bucket and path that has S3 web server configured.
+These tests will eventually be moved into the corresponding remote repositories.
+  * `kubernetes` - Runs tests dependent on kubernetes.
+Must have a working, supported kubernetes cluster as the default cluster.

+If you want to run all of the endtoend tests, note that `go test` by default runs different packages in paralell.
+You will need to explicitly use `go test -p 1`, such as `go test -p 1 ./test/...`

 These tests do generate coverage reports, but test coverage is not yet rigorously integrated into the development process.